Chaudhry Akhtar Ali Khan: Early life and education

+Early life and education

 He was born on 1 April 1957.

 He graduated in 1978 from University of the Punjab.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) (PML-N) from Constituency PP-100 (Gujranwala-X) in by-polls held in July 2015.

-He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-61 (Gujranwala-XI) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-61 (Gujranwala-XI) in the 2018 Pakistani general election.

 His brother, Rana Shamshad Ahmad Khan served as the Punjab minister for transport and excise from 2002 to 2008.
 Akhter Ali Khan's father, Chaudhry Abdul Wakeel Khan served as a member of the Punjab provincial assembly from 1988 to 1992.